Dual M.A. MENAS/Masters of Public Administration

 - MENA electives (6 units)

-Note: Can be any courses offered through the School of Middle Easter and North African Studies
+Note: Electives can be any courses offered through the School of Middle Eastern and North African Studies, including ARB, PRS, and TURK courses.

 - PA 501: Public Organization Theory (3 units)